damir385/test-lab1/README.md

 ### ArgoCD ApplicationSet

-The repository uses an ApplicationSet (`nginx-applicationset.yaml`) to manage multiple deployments of the Nginx Helm chart.
+The repository uses an ApplicationSet (`nginx-applicationset.yaml`) with the Git Generator with Files approach to manage multiple deployments of the Nginx Helm chart.
 The ApplicationSet:
-- Uses a list generator to create multiple applications from a list of deployments
-- Allows deploying different chart versions to different namespaces
+- Uses a Git Generator with Files to scan the `config/nginx-deployments` directory for YAML files
+- Treats each YAML file as a deployment configuration
-- Overrides the replica count for each deployment
+- Creates an application for each configuration file found
+- Extracts parameters like name, namespace, replicaCount, and chartVersion from each file
 - Selects the appropriate chart directory based on the specified chart version (nginx-0.1.0 or nginx-0.2.0)
 - Uses the default image version that comes with each chart version (1.21.6 for nginx-0.1.0, 1.22.0 for nginx-0.2.0)
 - Maintains consistent sync policies across all deployments

+This approach treats the ApplicationSet as immutable, with all mutations happening in the configuration files rather than in the ApplicationSet itself.
+This provides better separation of concerns, easier tracking of changes, and more flexibility in managing deployments.

 ### Chart Version vs. Image Version